74. Faith and Reason -The Regensburg Address of Pope Benedict XVI, Part 3

 50. The Volcanic Winter of 536 A.D. and the Beginning of the Dark Ages in the West

-A climate catastrophe occurred in 536 A.D. when an Icelandic volcano exploded and covered the earth with ash so thick the entire earth was plunged into a volcanic winter for the next several years.
+In 536 A.D., an Icelandic volcano explosion occurred, blanketing the Earth with such thick ash that it plunged the entire planet into a volcanic winter for the next several years.
 Nothing like this had ever happened before or since.
 Day looked like night and the temperature dropped significantly.
-The repercussions of […]
+Several centuries later, people still felt the […]